caliper-io/caliper-docs/public/configuration.md

 </script>
 ```

-### Visitor ID
+### <a id="visitor"></a>Visitor

 Key: `visitor`
 Default: `undefined`
 Type: `String`

-Assign a visitor ID for the current visitor.
+Assign visitor information to traces collected in a session.
 Typically, you would set this to the email or username of the logged in user.
 If this is not set, a unique visitor ID will be generated to track this browser using a "first-party" cookie on your domain.

 ### Ajax Filter